-The rules differ slightly between 'Coexistent Master Programmes' such as the MPhys Physics/Physics with Astrophysics programmes (which lead to a Master's degree but have an associated programme leading to a Bachelor's degree) and other programmes.
+The rules differ slightly between 'Coexistent Master Programmes' such as the MSci Mathematics and Physics programmes (which lead to a Master's degree but have an associated programme leading to a Bachelor's degree) and other programmes.

 If you fail a stage, you will be required either to repeat the entire stage or to transfer to a Designated Alternative Programme (DAP), if one exists, or if you fail very badly, to withdraw from the University.
 Where stage repeats are possible within the set limits, the repeating of any stage will be permitted once only.